top of page

 Done!
 Plumbing repairs made.

 Done!
-Electrical in shop and house updated.
+Electrical in shop and house updated.-From the "still standin fund."

 Done!
 Tiles cleaned in the library.

-Below- Completed by our new caretaker, Mark
+Below- Completed by our new caretakers, Mark and Elizabeth.

 Done!
 The transom above the door in the kitchen now opens and provides ventilation.